Umrah: The Most Rewarding Do-It-Yourself Trip

 Where to fly to for Umrah

-The most common airports to fly to are either Medina or Jeddah.
-During peak times, it is easier to fly to Medina as Jeddah tends to be quite busy, leaving Medina less congested, thus taking less time through customs.
-There are Umrah-friendly coaches that will take you to Makkah and stop at the Meeqat so you can do the Ihram.
-We recommend spending time in Medina first and then travelling to Makkah and leaving from Jeddah Airport.
+The most common airports to fly to are either Madinah or Jeddah.
+During peak times, it is easier to fly to Madinah as Jeddah tends to be quite busy, leaving Madinah less congested, thus taking less time through customs.
+There are Umrah-friendly coaches that will take you to Makkah and stop at the Meeqat so you can change into your Ihram-clothing.
+We recommend spending time in Madinah first and then travelling to Makkah and returning home from Jeddah Airport.
 Taxis and coaches are available to and from both airports.
 If you are taking a taxi, make sure to agree on the price beforehand or you can also conveniently use the Uber app.
-An Uber ride between Makkah and Jeddah airport will cost approx 150-200 SAR.
-Trains are also an efficient transport from Medina and Makkah.
+An Uber ride between Makkah and Jeddah airport will cost approx 300-400 SAR.
+However, we recommend using the new high-speed Haramain rain.
+It is the most efficient, fastest, safest and most comfortable way to travel, especially between Madinah-Makkah and when travelling with children or the elderly.
 Whichever airport you fly to, there are usually SIM cards available upon landing, which can be useful to contact family or the rest of the group during your stay.

 There are both spiritual and leisure things to do in both Makkah and Medina.
 Make the most of your time in the holy cities.

-The largest mosque in the world, “the mosque that never sleeps”, is home to Islam’s holiest and most beloved site, the Kaaba.
+The largest mosque in the world is home to Islam’s holiest and most beloved site, the Kaaba.
 Although this is one that we definitely did not need to name, as it is a given, the list would not be complete without naming the blessed place we all face when praying.

 Take a hike up to the cave of Hira, where the Prophet Muhammad PBUH first received revelations from Allah SWT.
 Not only is it a spiritual journey to the top, but the views of the city are amazing and it is a stunning place to watch the sunrise.